 Necessity is the mother of invention.
-I invented this tarp-covered, pyramid haystack system, after many unsuccessful attempts to store my red clover/timothy/orchard grass hay (very heavy on the red clover) in other forms of haystacks.
+I invented this tarp-covered, pyramid haystack system, after many unsuccessful attempts to store my red clover/timothy/orchard grass hay (very heavy on the red clover) in other types of haystacks.
 The high red clover content made it difficult to get a good thatched seal on the outer layer of the haystack.
 The weather was able to penetrate too deeply into the stack, and the clover quickly rotted.
-Because I didnn't have a barn to store loose hay, I needed a haystack that was close to my goose and duck houses, that I could remove hay from as needed, but that would still protect the rest of the hay, once some of it was removed.
-So I resorted to eliminating the central pole, and covering my haystacks with a tarp.
+Because I didn't have a barn to store loose hay, I needed a haystack that was close to my goose and duck houses, that I could remove hay from as needed, but would still protect the remaining hay, once some of it was removed.
+So I resorted to eliminating the central pole, raising the base, and covering my haystacks with a tarp.
 One day I had run out of sapling poles to make a haystack frame, and had to resort to using some salvaged scrap dimensional lumber.
-I had four 2x4's on hand, and since the yard tarps are square, I thought "Why not make a 4-sided pyramid instead of a tripod?"
+I had four warped 2x4's on hand, and since the yard tarps are square, I thought "Why not make a 4-sided pyramid instead of a tripod?"
 This resulted in a brilliant "Aha!' moment, and the whole structure for the pyramid haystack system suddenly came to mind.
 I was amazed at the geometric perfection of the proportions of the standard dimensions of the 8 foot 2x4's, 2x2's, and 1x2's, fit together with the 12'x12' yard tarp.
 It was as if a divine "Golden Ratio" of proportions had clicked into place.
 To top it off, I later discovered that a fully loaded Pyramid Haystack holds about 1 ton of hay.
 How neat is that!

 This system is very portable, and quick to set up.
 When the hay is all used up, it's easy to take down and store in your garage.
 Over the years however, I've started to leave my stack frames in the same place outdoors, even when empty.
 To increase the frames longevity, I switched to using 8' Cedar round fenceposts for the 4 uprights, and I set them on flat stones, or pavers, to keep the bottom of the posts from sinking into the ground and rotting.